cmargok/STGenetics/README.md

-# API de Búsqueda de Empleados
+# API For Management animals from STGenetics farms
 This API allows STGenetics clients to manage an animal, whether it is a cow or a bull.
 It enables creating, editing, deleting, and filtering an animal.
 Additionally, it allows for purchasing animals.

 ## Functionalities